 This cross-denominational project grew to provide support sessions for parents and children, the elderly and those caring for others, and for health and housing issues.
 They worked in partnership with many local agencies and supported individuals and families across Walsall and into Birmingham.
 Supplying food, clothing, and household goods to those in need; helping people to get out of debt, save money and apply for benefits; distributing Christmas and Harvest food hampers and toys; providing hairdressing; delivering simple training courses and relieving homelessness were all activities carried out by a group of wonderful volunteers, led by Jan.
 As they went about the practicalities of supporting people, they continued to spread the Good News of the Gospel and witnessed Jesus working in people’s lives.
 Having been running for 15 years, Family Guidance and Community Welfare was constituted as a Registered Charity in 2000, its Registered Charity Number being 1082423.

-Jan eventually retired in 2010, but to this date continues to run the ‘Guys ‘n’ Gals’ club which meets weekly in Lancaster Avenue.
+Jan eventually retired in 2010, but to this date continues to run the ‘Guys ‘n’ Gals’ club which meets fortnightly in Lancaster Avenue.
 Prior to Jan retiring, in 2008, Nicky Thomas received the vision of The THOMAS Project and felt that the Lord gave her this Scripture at the same time, Isaiah 61 : 1-3

 The year of the Lord’s favour

 61 The Spirit of the Sovereign Lord is on me, because the Lord has anointed me to proclaim good news to the poor.

 He has sent me to bind up the broken-hearted, to proclaim freedom for the captives and release from darkness for the prisoners,